Ed. note: This week, we are pleased to bring you a guest post from a managed service provider that’s breaking ground in applying agile for MSPs.

 Our service team now works in two-week sprints.
 At the beginning of each sprint, we plan what we’ll implement.
 Following the sprint, we stop and complete a review to capitalize on the things that worked well and to identify areas that could be better in future implementations.

-We feel our successes are proof that agile methodologies can be leveraged in IT managed services, infrastructure/endpoint support, deployment projects, and general business.
+We feel our successes are proof that agile for MSP does work for infrastructure/endpoint support, deployment projects, and general business.
 Join us in a movement that’s well past due!

 Nice article Nathan!